davidbebb/cv/README.md

 David Bebb
 ===========================
 Cambridge educated, inspired by technology and motivated by solutions.
 Enjoys living in a world where things work as they should.
-An enthusiastic science communicator, I helped to develop the first hands-on science museum in Cambridge.
-Seeking a developer role in which I can continue to build my skills in TDD/BDD and software craftsmanship, whilst making a tangible contribution to a software team.
+An enthusiastic science communicator, I was a key member of the team that opened Cambridge's first interactive science museum.

 ## Skills

 ### Software design and development

+Heavily involved in the design and implimentation of a series of highly modular RESTful APIs, interfaceing with mobile, desktop and embedded clients to deliver the <em>Healthera</em> medicine system.

+Designed and implemented user interface tool chain on Raspberry Pi, to provide seamless and robust hardware input integration for a graphical client application.

-Recently completed Makers Academy, a software development boot-camp, heavily focused on agile methodologies and test driven design.
+Graduate of Makers Academy, a software development boot-camp, heavily focused on agile methodologies and test driven design.

 Designed a number of science demonstrations for Cambridge Science Centre using a text based parametric python cad/cam library.